michael/svedit/README.md

 ## Contribute?

-At the very moment, the best way to help at the moment is to donate or sponsor us, so we can buy time to work on this exclusively for a couple of more weeks to stabilize it.
+At the very moment, the best way to help is to donate or sponsor us, so we can buy time to work on this exclusively for a couple of more months to stabilize it.
+Please get in touch personally.